Deadly Towers: Development

 Deadly Towers was the work of Japanese video game developers Lenar and Tamtex, the latter being owned by the same company as Irem.
 Lenar is credited both in the title screen and the end of the game, while Tamtex is mentioned only in the ending credits.
 The development team consisted of staff from both companies.
 On Lenar's side, the game was co-designed by a former employee from Namco (Junichi Mizutari), where he worked on the similar The Tower of Druaga.

 Broderbund's relationship with Lenar was facilitated by Scott (Kenji) Tsumura, who worked for Irem and eventually worked for Broderbund to form the Kyodai Software division (and also later co-founded NST).
 Alan Weiss, the Nintendo Producer at Broderbund, managed all product development and worked with Lenar to translate the text of the game.
 Weiss kept the name, Prince Myer, to try to make faithful conversions and not "Americanize" it.
 The name, "Deadly Towers", came from Ed Bernstein of Broderbund.
-In response to the difficulty level of the game, Weiss stated: "We did a lot of testing of the game and we didn't actually find it that difficult at Broderbund, and I think we wanted something more challenging than previously published titles to round out our portfolio."
+In response to the difficulty level of the game, Weiss said that they did not find it difficult to play when testing it, and that they wanted a more challenging game compared to other published titles.

 Legacy and reception

 Deadly Towers and Rygar (whose NES release preceded Deadly Towers by a few months) were among the first Japanese action role-playing games to be published in North America.
 Computer Gaming World described Deadly Towers as a new kind of role-playing game that differed from both the console action-adventure games (such as Castlevania and Trojan) and American computer role-playing games (such as those in the series Wizardry, Ultima, and Might and Magic).
 Deadly Towers used a permanent power-up mechanic, which blurred the line between the power-ups used in action-adventure games and the experience levels used in RPGs.
 At the outset of the game, Prince Myer is comparatively weak: he can throw only one sword at a time, and some enemies take eight or more hits to defeat.

+Deadly Towers was the best-selling title among Broderbund's four initial NES games and as a result it enjoyed a longer production cycle from the publisher than its contemporaries.
 While the game was not the subject of much press in its time and was commercially successful, it has received negative reviews in retrospective critiques.
 Sean Reiley, writing in 2001 for his comedy website Seanbaby.com, dismissed it as the worst Nintendo game of all time.
-In 2007, J. C. Fletcher of the video game blog Joystiq wrote that Deadly Towers is "the most frustrating game on the NES" and "may be the most frustrating game of all time."
+In 2007, J. C. Fletcher of the video game blog Joystiq wrote that Deadly Towers is "the most frustrating game on the NES" and "the most frustrating game of all time".
 Even so, he also said that the game should be distributed through Nintendo's Virtual Console service.